 Do you wish that your cat had more of a varied diet?
 Perhaps you look at their endless bowls of cat food and think they must be bored with eating the same thing every day.
 The truth is that nutritionally complete cat food gives your feline friend everything that they need in terms of nutrients.
 But that doesn’t mean they can’t enjoy a bit of variety.
 The key is knowing what is—and what isn’t!— safe to feed them as a treat.
 So, what about potatoes?

-The answer is yes, cats can eat potatoes.
-But they have to be boiled or cooked without fats.
-Additional seasoning and salts are not healthy for a cat, and may even lead to gastrointestinal problems.
+The answer is yes, cats can eat potatoes as long as you boil or cook them without using fats.
+Additional seasoning and salt are also not very healthy for a cat, and may even lead to gastrointestinal problems like diarrhea or vomiting.

 Potatoes are a starchy carbohydrate, which means they provide lots of energy as well as nutrients like iron, magnesium and potassium, and vitamins C and B6.